cow77/cbpi_BrewPi_Valve/README.md

 This is the code for a BrewPi Valve-controller plugin for the CraftBeerPi brewing/fermentation controller to make it possible to use BrewPi Valves.

 BrewPi Onewire Valve Control Expansion is working with 2-wire valves and 5-wire valves.
 Feedback trigger (5-wire valves with feedback switches) is working (is used to put valve inactive as completely closed or open)
+Still in test, so please use with care!

 # Valve Control
 ![BrewPi Valve Control Expansion Board](https://store.brewpi.com/media/catalog/product/cache/1/image/9df78eab33525d08d6e5fb8d27136e95/b/r/brewpi_onewire_valve_expansion_board_1.jpg)